CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 My Declaration shows "accepted with errors" – does that mean it failed?
 No. "Accepted with errors" means the Declaration file itself was accepted but some individual entries within it failed validation.
 The rest of your entries process normally.
 Download the Claim Details file to see which entries were rejected and why.

 How do I find out if my refund is on track?
-Run the REV-615 report in ACE Portal – it's the dedicated CAPE refund status report.
+Run the REV-615 Trade CAPE Detail Refund Report in ACE Portal – it's the dedicated CAPE refund status report.
 If you see entries in the REV-613 report, those are rejected ACH payments due to missing bank enrollment.
+See How to Verify Your IEEPA Refund for a full walkthrough of both reports.